Get started with the Core SDK

 }

 Run npm run dev and open http://localhost:3000.
-Open a second tab to the same URL to see both tabs share the same durable session.
+Open a second tab to the same URL to see both tabs share the same session.

 What is happening